Exile on Main St.: Nellcôte

 Recording began in earnest sometime near the middle of June.
 Bassist Bill Wyman recalls the band working all night, every night, from eight in the evening until three the following morning for the rest of the month.
 Wyman said of that period, "Not everyone turned up every night.
 This was, for me, one of the major frustrations of this whole period.
 For our previous two albums we had worked well and listened to producer Jimmy Miller.
 At Nellcôte things were very different and it took me a while to understand why."
 By this time Richards had begun a daily habit of using heroin.
-Thousands of pounds' worth of heroin flowed through the mansion each week, along with visitors such as William S. Burroughs, Terry Southern, Gram Parsons, John Lennon, and Marshall Chess, the son of famous blues impresario Leonard Chess, who had been recently recruited to serve as president of the Rolling Stones' new eponymous record label.
+Thousands of pounds' worth of heroin flowed through the mansion each week, along with visitors such as William S. Burroughs, Terry Southern, Gram Parsons, John Lennon, and Marshall Chess, the son of the famous blues impresario Leonard Chess, who had been recently recruited to serve as president of the Rolling Stones' new eponymous record label.
 Parsons was asked to leave Nellcôte in early July 1971, the result of his obnoxious behavior and an attempt by Richards to clean the house of drug users as the result of pressure from the French police.